 - Warm some coconut oil or olive oil and saturate a cotton ball or cotton pad with it.
 Use surgical tape or a breast pad to hold the cotton ball in place.
 Leave it on for an hour.
 Remove.

 - Very carefully with a gentle lifting motion, open the blister with a sterile needle to drain any trapped fluid.
 Consult your health care provider if you are nervous or need assistance.
-(I do this all the time and it does not hurt!
+(I did this all the time and it does not hurt!
 After the blister clears, it feels a million times better).
-Apply a small amount of Bacitracin to your nipple immediately after breaking the blister.
+Apply a small amount of all natural Weleda Wound Salve to your nipple immediately after breaking the blister.
 Until it is fully healed, keep the nipple tip moist with coconut oil or olive oil.
 This may help prevent the blister from forming again.

 And in case you were unaware, I am NOT a medical professional so please be sure to seek professional advice before self diagnosing.
 A lactation consultant or a La Leche League leader can often times provide you with a proper diagnosis as well.